 I ask for honesty during our first conversation about whatever it may be.
 If I don’t get the truth, or if I have to pry it out of you before you tell me what’s going on, I will enforce a consequence.

 If you aren’t transparent or keep secrets from me, I want you to sleep in the other room for two nights.
 If lying or omitting the truth becomes frequent, I’ll have to end our relationship.
 I can’t handle being continually lied to.
 It makes me feel like I’m not worth anything to you.
 And I know that’s not true.
 I know you love me and want our marriage to flourish just as much as I do.

 Slips and relapses:

 I understand there are potentials for slips, but I expect full transparency and to be told when they happen.
 I ask that you tell me either the day it happens, or the day after.
-If you forget, then the consequence will be sleeping in the other room for three nights and only basic affection (kiss goodbye, etc).
+If you forget, then I request you sleep in the other room for three nights and only basic affection (kiss goodbye, etc).